-Risk Ref Risk Title and Description Previous score (June 2022) Moveme nt in risk score Current risk score (Aug 2022) Target risk score and date Progress to Date (incl. current risk mitigating controls and further actions to be taken to manage risk and action date) Key Sources of Assurance Once the analysis is completed, the results will be reported to Leadership Team, directors and service managers and action plans will be drafted to implement any areas for improvement.
-Consideration of a corporate solution and policies to support ongoing working from home.
-58 06/21 Equalities If the Council fails to meet its legal obligations in respect of the Equality Act 2010 and the Public Sector Equality Duty ensuring fairness is adhered to and is unable to demonstrate and evidence compliance with its obligations, then this will result in potential legal consequences for non compliance, reputational harm to the Council as well as potential impact on recruitment and retention.
+Risk Ref Risk Title and Description Previous score (June 2022) Moveme nt in risk score Current risk score (Aug 2022) Target risk score and date Progress to Date (incl. current risk mitigating controls and further actions to be taken to manage risk and action date) Key Sources of Assurance 58 06/21 Equalities If the Council fails to meet its legal obligations in respect of the Equality Act 2010 and the Public Sector Equality Duty ensuring fairness is adhered to and is unable to demonstrate and evidence compliance with its obligations, then this will result in potential legal consequences for non compliance, reputational harm to the Council as well as potential impact on recruitment and retention.
 Risk area- Legal Risk owner - Director of Law and Governance Objectives impacted - 5 9 (amber) 9 (amber) 6 (green) March 2023 Current, Ongoing Controls and Further actions An Equalities Commission has been set up with agreed Terms of Reference and Chair.
 The Commission will report to the Leader of the Council and the interim Chief Executive.
 Four Stakeholder Groups, also with Terms of Reference have been set up including an Ethnic group; LGBT+ group, a Disabilities stakeholder group and a Women's group.
 Funding has been secured and posts have been recruited to.
 A review of the Equality policy has been carried out and will be considered by Cabinet on 12 October.
 An action plan has been developed based on feedback provided by employees across the Council along with gaps identified in the workforce diversity data as well as best practice put forward by other public-sector organisations.
 A robust governance framework to help monitor and review the objectives and actions in the plan is also in place.
 An Equalities Calendar has been developed and implemented that details many EDI events to raise awareness of the agenda.
+Various events such as Black History Month, LGBTQ+ History Month have been successfully delivered leading to improved awareness and understanding.
+The council is engaging with WMCA in relation to its Race Equalities taskforce.
 Employee Engagement Survey 2022 Equalities Commission